 Students should go to Reception if they are feeling unwell.
 A member of staff with first aid qualifications will be called to attend them if necessary.
 All students must sign out when they leave the school site whether for illness or any other purpose.
 Failure to do so jeopardises the safety of other staff and students in the case of a fire or other emergency.
-A sign out slip should be obtained from the Study Supervisor.
+As mentioned, if it is agreed there is a need to go home unwell, you should leave via the Sixth Form entrance unless it is deemed impractical when considering the reason for going home.